sagemath/trac_to_gh/Issue 1430.md

 # Issue 1430: [with spkg] sparse eigenvalues and splines

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1430

 Original creator: jkantor